Loudest band: 1996

 The English House/Electronica band Leftfield, while on tour to support their debut album Leftism, gained notoriety for the sheer volume of their live shows.
 In June 1996, while the group was playing at Brixton Academy, the sound system caused dust and plaster to fall from the roof, with the sound volume reaching 135 dB.

 2007

 British punk band Gallows allegedly broke Manowar's penultimate record, claiming to have reached 132.5 dB; however, this record claim was made in an isolated studio as opposed to a live environment.

 2008

 Manowar registered an SPL of 139 dB during the sound check (not the actual performance) at the Magic Circle Fest in 2008.

 2009

-On July 15, at a Canadian concert in Ottawa, the band Kiss recorded an SPL of 136 dB measured during their live performance.
+On July 15, American band Kiss recorded an SPL of 136 dB measured during their Alive 35 World Tour concert in Ottawa, Canada.
 Noise complaints from residents in the area eventually forced the band to turn the volume down.
 (Note: 136 dB is approximately the threshold of pain, and is about as loud as either the sound made by a jet airplane taking off 100 m away or by the loudest human voice shouting 1 in away from the ear.)